reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 ---
 title: "React Labs: What We've Been Working On – March 2023"
-author: Joseph Savona, Josh Story, Lauren Tan, Mengdi Chen, Samuel Susla, Sathya Gunasekaran, Sebastian Markbåge, and Andrew Clark
+author: Joseph Savona, Josh Story, Lauren Tan, Mengdi Chen, Samuel Susla, Sathya Gunasekaran, Sebastian Markbage, and Andrew Clark
 date: 2023/03/22
 description: In React Labs posts, we write about projects in active research and development.
 We've made significant progress on them since our last update, and we'd like to share what we learned.
 ---